Techture/next-openai-seo/README.md

 To fully utilize BlogOptima's capabilities, you'll need to configure several API keys.
 Create a `.env.local` file in the `root` directory and populate it with the necessary API keys:

-Replace each value with your corresponding keys
+Replace each value with your corresponding keys:

 ```
 AUTH0_SECRET=your_auth0_secret